Last updated date: Reason for update:

 Introduction

-Incidents that must be reported to ARPANSA are defined as are the actions that must be taken by the licence holder if an incident occurs.
+Incidents that must be reported to ARPANSA are defined, as are the actions that must be taken by the licence holder if an incident occurs.

 An incident is:

-- any unintended event, including an operating error, equipment failure, initiating event, accident precursor, near miss or other mishap; or
+1. any unintended event, including an operating error, equipment failure, initiating event, accident precursor, near miss or other mishap; or

 Notifiable incidents

-A notifiable incident means any of the following:
+notifiable incident means any of the following:

-- an incident that exposes a person to a dose of ionising radiation that exceeds an effective dose limit mentioned in section 77 of the Regulations or an equivalent dose limit mentioned in section 79
+• an incident that exposes a person to a dose of ionising radiation that exceeds an effective dose limit mentioned in section 77 or an equivalent dose limit mentioned in section 79 of the Regulations

-- an incident involving a diagnostic or interventional medical procedure resulting in an observable acute radiation effect
+• an incident involving a diagnostic or interventional medical procedure resulting in an observable acute radiation effect

-- an incident involving exposure to non-ionising radiation from controlled apparatus that exceeds the non-ionising radiation exposure limits or results in noticeable eye or skin damage
+• an incident involving exposure to non-ionising radiation from controlled apparatus that exceeds the non-ionising radiation exposure limits or results in noticeable eye or skin damage

-- theft or loss of controlled material or controlled apparatus, other than controlled material or controlled apparatus in Group 1
+• a theft or loss of controlled material or controlled apparatus, other than controlled material or controlled apparatus in Group 1

-- an incident involving the release of controlled material if the result of the activity value division steps* for the controlled material is greater than 104
+• an incident involving the release of controlled material if the result of the activity value division steps* for the controlled material is greater than 104

-- an incident involving transport of a package of controlled material if the result of the activity value division steps for the controlled material is greater than 104 and the package is damaged in such a way that safety provisions are degraded
+• an incident involving transport of a package of controlled material if the result of the activity value division steps for the controlled material is greater than 104 and the package is damaged in such a way that safety provisions are degraded.

 * activity value division steps for sources or controlled materials are the following:

-- If there is more than one nuclide in the sources or controlled materials, total the result of paragraph (a) for each nuclide.
+(b) secondly, if there is more than one nuclide in the sources or controlled materials, total the result of paragraph (a) for each nuclide.

 Note: Section 5 of the Regulations affects how the activity of a parent nuclide mentioned in Part 2 of Schedule 1 (or marked a in Part 1 of Schedule 1) is worked out, by providing for inclusion of the activity of certain progeny nuclides that are included in secular equilibrium with the parent nuclide.